NCERT Solutions for Class 10 English Chapter 2 – Get Free PDF

 A Tiger in the Zoo (Poem)

-In this poem, Leslie Norris the poet draws a contrasting distinction between a tiger trapped in a zoo with a tiger living in its natural habitat.
-He clearly mentions how a tiger moves freely in the jungle in comparison to moving back and forth within the limited space in a zoo.
-Class 10 students can understand the tiger’s description as provided by the poet and visualize the appearance and daily movements of a tiger while in a zoo or in a jungle.
+In this poem, the poet Leslie Norris draws a contrasting distinction between a tiger trapped in a zoo and a tiger living in its natural habitat.
+He clearly mentions how a tiger moves freely in the jungle, compared to the caged tiger moving back and forth within the limited space in a zoo.
+Class 10 students can understand the tiger’s description as provided by the poet, visualise the tiger’s plight while in a zoo, and understand how it yearns for a free life in a jungle.

 Frequently Asked Questions on NCERT Solutions for Class 10 English Chapter 2